IBM/z-observability-connect/README.md

 To view these dashboards, several prerequisites must be in place, including Grafana, Prometheus, Tempo, and Loki.
 The instructions below outline two possible scenarios, depending on whether you already have these prerequisites in place.

-For either scenario, you should first install the ZOC components Telemetry Controller and Common Data Provider, configured with the z/OS metrics and logs policy.
+For either scenario, you should first install the ZOC Telemetry Controller and Common Data Provider, configured with the ZOC metrics and logs policy.

-## Scenario 1: Deploy Grafana, Loki, Tempo, Prometheus, and ZOC Dashboards
+## Scenario 1: Deploy Grafana Stack (Grafana, Loki, Tempo, Prometheus, and ZOC Dashboards)

 Use this scenario if you do not already have an existing Granfana stack.
 It guides you through deploying Grafana, Loki, Tempo, and Prometheus along with the ZOC dashboards.